yetianmed/subcortex/README.md

 All required functions are in the folder named "functions".

-Each folder corresponds to one of the main sections in this project containing relevant source data and computed metrics.
+Each folder below corresponds to one of the main sections in this project containing relevant source data and computed metrics:

 1. MapGradient